I’m looking for:

 For Washington Residents impacted by COVID-19

 - Coronavirus.wa.gov offers financial support resources on the For You and Your Family page.

 - The Washington State Department of Financial Institutions has created a statewide financial resources list for Washington residents impacted by COVID-19.

 - To apply for unemployment visit the Washington State Employment Security Department website.
 The department also has answers to frequently asked questions regarding unemployment, standby, and other COVID-19 related employment questions.

 - Information from the Consumer Financial Protection Bureau on what to do if you can’t pay your credit card bills.

 - The National Foundation for Credit Counseling (NFCC) is offering COVID-19 emergency financial help and counselor available around the clock to assist if you are experiencing financial hardship.

-- Resources available for food and meal support including local food banks, food bank pick up and home delivery, and guidance to how to properly prepare food for donation and delivery.
+- Visit our Food and Meal Support page for information on local food banks, food bank pick up and home delivery options, and guidance to how to properly prepare food for donation and delivery.

 - The Washington State Health Care Authority has created a Information and Resources page with information on waivers, specifics for Washington Apple Health clients, and more.

 - If you have recently lost or do not have health care insurance, there are free, local resources to help you find insurance.
 Visit the Whatcom County Health Department website for details.